nvimdev/nvimdev.github.io/content/lspsaga/finder.md

 ## Advanced Configuration

-put the option which you want change in `setup` function parameter table. like
+Put the option, which you want change in `setup` function parameter table like config below:

 ```lua
 require('lspsaga').setup({